For a company

 Slovakia No for small companies, yes for medium and large companies.

-i. assets reported in the balance sheet exceeds EUR 4million
+i. assets reported in the balance sheet exceed EUR 4 million

 iii. the average number of employees in one accounting period exceeds 50.